Finding a Flow That Fits You

 Suddenly I was so much more content to let my voice be MY voice, even with all its perceived “weaknesses.”
 I took so much more ownership over my own performance, and rather than measuring myself against everyone else, I decided to let it be my own unique vocal fingerprint.

 Plus, the self-awareness I gained from yoga really put me in touch with my lungs day to day.
 I noticed changes.
 I could be more proactive when something didn’t feel right.
-I could ask my doctors for antibiotic intervention before things got really serious.
-We ended up proactively scheduling rounds of antibiotics in-between opera productions, since I could tell my lungs needed a bit of help before the production schedule went crazy.
+I would work with my doctors to proactively schedule exams and treatments, if needed, before the production schedule went crazy.

 Managing CF can come with a long to-do list.
 What’s your top tip for bringing intention to daily health-related chores like meal prep, exercising, and doing treatments?